C. P. Cavafy

 In book form, Cavafy’s poems were first published without dates before World War II and reprinted in 1949.
 PÍÍMATA (The Poems of Constantine P. Cavafy) appeared posthumously in 1935 in Alexandria.
 The only evidence of public recognition in Greece during his later years was his receipt, in 1926, of the Order of the Phoenix from the Greek dictator Pangalos.

-Perhaps the most original and influential Greek poet of the 20th century, his uncompromising distaste for the kind of rhetoric common among his contemporaries and his refusal to enter into the marketplace may have prevented him from realizing all but a few rewards for his genius.
+Perhaps the most original and influential Greek poet of the twentieth century, his uncompromising distaste for the kind of rhetoric common among his contemporaries and his refusal to enter into the marketplace may have prevented him from realizing all but a few rewards for his genius.
 He continued to live in Alexandria until his death on April 29, 1933, from cancer of the larynx.
 It is recorded that his last motion before dying was to draw a circle on a sheet of blank paper, and then to place a period in the middle of it.